25Ericcheong/ruby-fundamentals/README.md

 ### Exceptions

 - Syntactic structure; `begin`, `rescue` and `end`.
 Examples of ways to utilize exceptions can be found in the exception folder.

+### Conditional Logic

+- Falsy values in Ruby are `nil` and `false`.
+- `.eql?` checks whether both values are the exact same object in memory.
+Integers would point to the same object in memory but this will not be the case for strings because strings can be stored as efficient as numbers in memory.
+- Spaceship operator and `unless` is quite a cool thing to note and may use.
+There is also the utilization of `case` with `then` which can be used to assign to a variable too.